 Menopause usually occurs when a woman is in her late 40s to mid-50s.
 Periods will either become less and less frequent over a few months or may suddenly stop.

 Some symptoms of menopause are hot flashes, night sweats, vaginal dryness, difficulty sleeping, increased anxiety, and problems with memory and concentration.

 How long should my period last?

-Periods can last anywhere between 3 and 8 days, but they usually last for 5 days.
+Periods may last anywhere between 3 and 8 days, but they usually last for 5 days.
 Bleeding tends to be heaviest during the first 2 days, and the blood tends to be typically red.
-On lighter days, blood may be pink, brown or black.
-Brown or black periods are due to the iron in your bloody reacting (oxidising) more with the air, due to the slower flow.
+On lighter days, blood may be pink, brown, or black.
+Brown or black periods are due to the iron in your bloody reacting (oxidizing) more with the air due to the slower flow.

 How long is my fertility window?

 The fertility window has a length of 8 days.
 The fertility window begins when sperm can theoretically survive within your body (7 days) long enough to fertilize an egg.
 The fertility window ends with the maximum lifespan of an egg.
 As an egg can survive 1 day outside of the ovaries, the window ends 1 day after ovulation.

 What age do girls get their first period?